lealobanov/Year1-COMP1101-Programming-OpenProcessing/documentation.md

         }
     }

 The last portion of *index.js* concerns form controls on the sample HTML webpage, discussed below.
+The parameters are assigned -.

     document.addEventListener('DOMContentLoaded', function(){
         let cc = document.getElementById('colour');